New year, new skates. The Bauer Vapor

 So of course, I will be going into a full review of everything you need to know about the Vapor Hyperlite skates and whether they are worth it or not.

 Hyperlite Skates Overview + What You Need To Know

 To show an accurate representation of how we here at the hockey guys see each skate, we came up with a rating system.
-We looked at many aspects including comfort, performance, weight, durability, break in time and more.
+We looked at many aspects including comfort, performance, weight, durability, break-in time, and more.
 Each category has a total of ten total points awarded.
 Here is what we gave the

 |Skate Ratings||Bauer Vapor Hyperlite|